elliott-farrall/ScriptCheck/README.md

 # Installation

 Download **ScriptCheck.zip** from [Releases](https://github.com/ElliottSullingeFarrall/ScriptCheck/releases/latest) and unzip.
-This will include all the necessary files/folders with example data.
+This will include all the necessary files.

 # Usage

-In the unzipped directory, there will be 4 files/folders.
+To run the script checker use **Python** to execute the `src` module.
+ScriptCheck will look for several files/folders in the current working directory.

 ### Solutions